Laurenz-Guevara/hugo-blog-test/content/posts/my-first-post.md

 +++
-title = 'The Art of Negotiating with Hutts: Tips from a Seasoned Smuggler' date = 2024-04-25T18:07:36+01:00 draft = false description = "This is a description"
+title = "The Art of Negotiating with Hutts: Tips from a Seasoned Smuggler" date = 2024-04-25T18:07:36+01:00 draft = false description = "This is a description"